merenlab/merenlab.org/data/micr-obs-future/index.md

 ## SAR11 cultivar genomes
 This section explains how to prepare the set of SAR11 isolate genomes, ending up with 51 reference genomes.

 The isolate genomes available at the time of this analysis are included in `SAR11_June2024_bycontig.fa`.
 To see more information and the source of each isolate genome, expand the section below.
+We would like to thank all researchers who have published these genomes, as well as Kelle Freel and Sarah J Tucker for sharing the sequences for any genomes from Freel et al. [in prep].

 ---